sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 })();
 ```

-When using `apex` it's now dead simple to deploy that function to Amazon Web Services and invoke the deployed code from your command line.
+When using `apex`, it's now dead simple to deploy that function to Amazon Web Services and invoke the deployed code from your command line.

 ```bash
 $ > apex deploy